otompo/Basic_html_Website/README.md

 # Basic_html_Website
-A basic HTML website template develop by me as an assignment
+A basic HTML website template developed by me as an assignment